NoSpy — The #1 Hidden Camera Detector App: Accurate Spy Camera Finder, Version History & App Privacy Review

 Turn off all lights completely.
 Close curtains if daytime.
 Open NoSpy → IR scanner.
 Move your phone slowly — roughly the speed you’d pan a video camera — across:

-- Smoke detectors (ceiling) — most common reported placement
+- Smoke detectors (ceiling) — most common reported placement for hidden cameras

 - Clock radios (nightstand) — especially if angled toward the bed

-- USB charger blocks at sockets near the bed
+- USB charger blocks at sockets near the bed — a common spy camera disguise

-- Picture frames on walls, especially any that appear angled
+- Picture frames on walls, especially any that appear angled toward personal areas

 Lights back on.
 Open NoSpy → Magnetic scanner.
 Hold phone 5–10 cm from suspicious objects — particularly anything that doesn’t belong or looks unusually new:

-- Clock radio cameras: typically 10–18 µT at 5 cm
+- Clock radio hidden cameras: typically 10–18 µT at 5 cm

-- Smoke detector cameras: typically 12–20 µT at 5 cm
+- Smoke detector spy cameras: typically 12–20 µT at 5 cm

-- Readings at 15 cm drop to ~20–30% — close-range scanning is essential
+- Readings at 15 cm drop to ~20–30% — close-range scanning is essential to detect hidden devices

 - Smoke detector underside — unscrew if easily accessible